Viola Wilson: J. C. Williamson's

-The wedding was a joyful, informal occasion, with all the G.& S. company taking part.
+The wedding was informal, with all the G&S company taking part.
 Evelyn Gardiner's husband Lieut.-Col. Richard Lister York gave the bride away, as her father could not make the trip.
-Viola's friend Sara Gregory was bridesmaid, and her singing teacher Francesca Duret sang Grieg's "I Love Thee" during the signing of the register.
-Both husband and wife made speeches at the reception, held at their home on Hopetoun Road, Toorak.

-Marie Bremner took Wilson's place in the company while the couple was on their brief — taking a holiday was not in Tait's nature — honeymoon in Brisbane, the Gold Coast and Sydney.
+Wilson's friend Sara Gregory was bridesmaid, and her singing teacher Francesca Duret sang Grieg's "I Love Thee" during the signing of the register.
+Both husband and wife made speeches at the reception, held at their home on Hopetoun Road, Toorak, Victoria.
+Marie Bremner took Wilson's place in the company while the couple was on their brief honeymoon in Brisbane, the Gold Coast in Queensland and Sydney.